-Tutorial: Create service principals and role assignments by using PowerShell
+Tutorial: Create service principals and role assignments with PowerShell in Windows Virtual Desktop (classic)

 Service principals are identities that you can create in Azure Active Directory to assign roles and permissions for a specific purpose.
 In Windows Virtual Desktop, you can create a service principal to:

 - Automate specific Windows Virtual Desktop management tasks.

 - Use as credentials in place of MFA-required users when running any Azure Resource Manager template for Windows Virtual Desktop.

 In this tutorial, learn how to: